Washington region officials open more coronavirus testing centers as hospitals stagger under demand

 “Hopefully it’s going to make a difference,” said Hogan, who himself contracted the coronavirus last month, but said he’s recovering well and only experienced mild symptoms.
 “We don’t need to go to an emergency room to get a test.”

 The seven-day average of new cases per 100,000 in Maryland was 208.84 on Thursday, down slightly from the previous few days, but still among the highest level it’s been throughout the pandemic.
 That number was 170.43 in Virginia on Thursday, a record for that state.
-Updated numbers for the District were not available Thursday afternoon, but the city had recorded a seven-day average of new cases per 100,000 of 299.11 Wednesday, only slightly lower than the record high seen the day before.
+Updated numbers for the District were not available Thursday afternoon, but the city had recorded a seven-day average of new cases per 100,000 of 299.11 on Wednesday, only slightly lower than the record high seen the day before.

 The seven-day average of pediatric covid-19 hospitalizations in Virginia reached 83 on Thursday, the second-highest in the pandemic, and a number that has been steadily ticking upward since last month.
 Gov. Ralph Northam (D) on Thursday announced a $5 million investment for new community testing centers across the state, which will offer PCR tests near existing vaccination centers.

-The chief physician at the Sentara health care group said the system’s 12 hospitals in Virginia and northeast North Carolina have seen hospitalizations triple during the 10 days after Christmas to more than 600 patients Thursday — the highest total yet during the pandemic.
+The chief physician at the Sentara Healthcare group said the system’s 12 hospitals in Virginia and northeast North Carolina have seen hospitalizations triple during the 10 days after Christmas to more than 600 patients Thursday — the highest total yet during the pandemic.

 “And that is unprecedented,” Jordan Asher, chief physician executive at Sentara said during a media briefing, blaming the high transmissibility of the omicron variant.